Utopian Financial Infrastructure

 Introduction

-The Utopian Financial Infrastructure is about money, wealth, ownership and accurately accounting for it.
-From the perspective of "leading a good life", money or wealth is not the end in itself, they are just the means to an end.
+From the perspective of "leading a good life", money or wealth is not the end in itself, it is merely a means to an end.
 While money and wealth are not sufficient for us to lead a good life, they are necessary to enable us to have the good life that we seek.
 This book focuses more on these "means".
-Thus, we will discuss ideas like money, wealth, assets, ownership, transactions, payments, money transfer, etc.
+Without a supporting infrastructure, we all cannot have a good life.

 The Core Idea